-The first guy on the list to have a last name is none other than Tracey Sketchit.
-Using that name, can you guess what he does?
+Using Tracey's lastname, can you guess what he does?
 That's right, he travels the world to sketch Pokémon in his notebook.

 Tracey temporarily replaced companion Brock in the Orange Islands season because Pokemon's creators feared American audiences would find Brock's design to be racist.
 Eventually, they realized Americans actually liked Brock, so he returned and Tracey left.

 Tracey wasn't with Ash as long as most others, but he was a gentle and loyal friend, always dedicated to helping others.
-He's fairly low on the list because he's a bit bland, but every once in a while he delivered an amusing joke.
-Additionally, he trained fan-favorite Pokémon, Scyther, which further boosted his popularity.
+He's arguably a bit bland, but the lovably corny writing of the Orange Islands arc helps alleviate this.

 3. Todd Snap

-odd joined Ash, Misty, and Brock for a couple adventures in the first season of Pokémon.
+Todd joined Ash, Misty, and Brock for a couple adventures in the first season of Pokémon, and also appeared in some Johto episodes.
 As you can probably guess, Todd is a Pokémon Photographer, seeking to capture every Pokémon on film.